This is a summary of what you can find here explained:

 While individuals generally benefit from my services, I cannot promise any cures or particular results.
 If at any time I feel I cannot help you, I will offer to refer you to someone who can.

-All the skills I am trained in are brought to our sessions, according to your individual needs.
+The varied techniques I am trained in are brought into our sessions, according to your individual specificities.

 This can involve some simple body movements and exercises, either barefoot or with socks: with this in mind I suggest that you wear whatever you are most comfortable in to be free to move (better not skirts or tightening clothes).

 Limits for counselling